bolongpa/Covid_Visualization/presentations/final/TRANSCRIPT.md

 ## Slide 9, Explain what you would have done differently.

-If we could have more time, we would:
-Collect COVID related policies and announcements of each state, because we found out that policy such as “shelter in place” influences the unemployment rate and the number of jobless claims severely.
+If we could have more time, we would have collected COVID related policies and announcements of each state, because we found out that policy such as “shelter in place” influences the unemployment rate and the number of jobless claims severely.
 However, collecting policy data is time consuming, so we couldn’t make it in this time frame.
-Add time series analysis to analyze the relationship between confirmed cases and unemployment rate, because we think that the influence of the COVID to the unemployment rate is not instant, there might exist some time delay.

-The unemployment rate was also affected by the job categories, we could have collected data based on job category and can say which jobs didn’t got affected by COVID-case.
+Additionally, we could have Added time series analysis to analyze the relationship between confirmed cases and unemployment rate, because we think that the influence of the COVID to the unemployment rate is not instant, there might exist some time delay.
+Moreover, the unemployment rate was also affected by the job categories, we could have collected data based on job category and can say which jobs didn’t got affected by COVID-case.
+For example, how ecommerece wasn't affected by COVID and how flights, travel plans, restaurants were affected.
+We could have also showed 3-D maps so that it would provide more insights and would-be fancier and would attract more audience.
-Flights, travels.
-For ecommerce it was not affected.

-3-D maps so that it would provide more insights and would-be fancier and would attract more audience.

 ## Slide 10, Explain who did what.
 (We are not supposed to show individual contribution else we won't get marks)